FrasseP123/API-experiments/Siri/Experiment2/README.md

 ## My project

-In this experiment I’ve experimented with the API, to make it as a simple colour game.
+In this project I’ve experimented with the API, to make it as a simple colour game.
 The user is exposed to a  button with a sting suggesting an action.
 Underneath is a picture of a flower.
 The user speaks the colour of the flower and it changes into a new one.
 If the wrong colour is stated, nothing will happen.

+## What is explored

 This simple prototype can be used for educational purposes to teach colors, for kids for an example.
+Any trigger word can be put into the code and the picture connected to it can be whatever, animals, shapes, etc.